 If the defendant violates the PFA order, you can call 911 immediately.
 In some cases, the defendant can be arrested right away.
 Tell the officers you have a PFA and the defendant is violating it.
 Violating a PFA order can be a class A person misdemeanor.
-Violation of an extended PFA, which was extended for at least 2 years due to the defendant violating the first order or due to him/her being convicted of certain crimes against you, can be a level 6, person felony.1
+Violation of an extended PFA can be a level 6, person felony, in some circumstances.1

-Another option can be to file for civil contempt in the court that issued the PFA order for a violation of the order.2 The abuser can be held in "civil contempt" if s/he does anything that your PFA order orders him/her not to do.
-To file for civil contempt, go to the clerk's office and ask for the petition to file for claiming a violation of the order.
+Another option can be to file for civil contempt in the court that issued the PFA order.2 The abuser can be held in “civil contempt” if s/he does anything that your PFA order orders him/her not to do.
+To file for civil contempt, go to the clerk’s office and ask for the petition to file for claiming a violation of the order.
 The violation petition and a summons must be served upon the abuser, or the court may issue a warrant for his/her arrest.

 1 Kan.
 Stat. § 21-5924(b)